aliwimo/scrapspyder/README.md

 ```

 ## Requirements
 This package requires the following Python libraries:
 - requests
 - beautifulsoup4

 ## Contributing
-If you find a bug or would like to contribute to the development of Scraper, please open an issue or pull request on GitHub.
+If you find a bug or would like to contribute to the development of `ScrapSpyder`, please open an issue or pull request on GitHub.

 ## License
 `ScrapSpyder` is licensed under the MIT License.
 See `LICENSE` for more information.